-- Visually inspect quadrant bar phantom for non-linearities
+- Visually inspect quadrant bar phantom for nonlinearity of the slits.

 - The results may be reported as:

 - no observable non-linearity

 - just noticeable and may be less than 1 mm

 - significant (fail) and may be greater than 1 mm.

 Extrinsic Spatial Resolution